-The Quark-quark interactions in this paper are derived from the Extended-soft-core (ESC) interactions.
-In [1, 2]we have determined the meson-quark-quark (QQM) vertices in the framework of the constituent quark-model (CQM) [3-6].
+The Quark-quark and Quark-nucleon/baryon interactions in this paper are derived from the Extended-soft-core (ESC) interactions.
+In [1, 2] we have determined the meson-quark-quark (QQM) vertices in the framework of the constituent quark-model (CQM) [3-6].
 These QQM-vertices are such that upon folding with the effective ground-state baryonic harmonic oscillator quark wave functions, the one-boson-exchange amplitudes for nucleon-nucleon (NN) are reproduced.
-This opens the attractive possibility to define mesonquark interactions at the quark-level which are directly related to the interactions at the baryon-level.
+This opens the attractive possibility to define meson-quark interactions at the quark-level which are directly related to the interactions at the baryon-level.
 The latter have been determined by the baryon-baryon data.
-As an application of these "realistic" quark-quark interactions to the quark-matter phase as presumably is relevant for the description of highly condensed matter, as e.g. neutron-star matter.
+These "unified" quark-quark and quark-nucleon/baryon interactions can be applied to the nucleon-quark mixed-matter phase, which is relevant for the description of highly condensed matter, as e.g. neutron-star matter.

-In QCD two non-perturbative effects occur: (i) con-

-finement and (ii) chiral symmetry breaking.
-The $\mathrm{SU}(3)L \mathrm{x} \mathrm{SU}(3)R$ chiral symmetry is spontaneously broken to an $\mathrm{SU}(3)v$ symmetry at some scale $\Lambda{\chi SB} \approx 1$ GeV.
+In QCD two non-perturbative effects occur: (i) confinement and (ii) chiral symmetry breaking.
+The SU(3)LxSU(3)R chiral symmetry is spontaneously broken to an SU(3)v symmetry at some scale $\Lambda{\chi SB} \approx 1$ GeV.
 Below this scale there is an octet of pseudoscalar Goldstone-bosons: (π, K, η) .
-The confinement scale $\Lambda{QCD} \approx 100 - 330$ MeV.
+The confinement scale $\Lambda{QCD} \approx 100-330$ MeV.
 The complex QCD-vacuum structure can be described as an BPST instanton/anti-instanton liquid giving the valence quarks a dynamical or constituent effective mass $\approx M_N/3$ [7, 8].
-This corresponds to the CQM [6], which is the basis for the quark-quark interactions proposed in this paper.
+This corresponds to the CQM [6], which is the basis for the quark-quark and quark-nucleon interactions proposed in this paper.

-The QQ-interactions in this paper consist of localand non-local-potentials due to (i) One-boson-exchanges (OBE), which are the members of nonets of pseudoscalar-, vector-, scalar-, and axial-mesons, (ii) Diffractive exchanges, (iii) Two pseudo-scalar exchange (PS-PS), and (iv) Meson-Pair-exchange (MPE).
-Both the OBEand Pair-vertices are regulated by gaussian form factors producing potentials with a soft behavior near the origin.
-The assignment of the cut-off masses for the BBMvertices is dependent on the SU(3)-classification of the exchanged mesons for OBE, and a similar scheme for MPE.
+The QQ-interactions in this paper consist of local- and non-local-potentials due to (i) One-boson-exchanges (OBE), which are the members of nonets of pseudo-scalar-, vector-, scalar-, and axial-mesons, (ii) Diffractive exchanges, (iii) Two pseudo-scalar exchange (PS-PS), and (iv) Meson-Pair-exchange (MPE).
+Both the OBE- and Pair-vertices are regulated by gaussian form factors producing potentials with a soft behavior near the origin.
+The assignment of the cut-off masses for the BBM-vertices is dependent on the SU(3)-classification of the exchanged mesons for OBE, and a similar scheme for MPE.

 The ESC-models in general, and so also the recent version ESC16 [9-11], describe nucleon-nucleon (NN) and hyperon-nucleon (YN) in a unified way using broken SU(3)-symmetry.
 Novel ingredients in ESC16 are the inclusion of (i) the axial-vector meson potentials, (ii) a zero in the scalar- and axial-vector meson form factors.
-These innovations made it possible for the first time to keep the parameters of the model closely to the predictions of the ${}^{\bar{3}}P_0$ quark-antiquark creation (QPC) model [3, 5].
+These innovations made it possible for the first time to keep the parameters of the model closely to the predictions of the 3P_0 quark-antiquark creation (QPC) model [3, 5].
 This is also the case for the F/(F+D)-ratio's.
 The application of the QPC model to the couplings was executed in the framework of the constituent quark-model.
-Therefore, it is most natural to consider meson-exchange on the quarklevel.
+Therefore, it is most natural to consider meson-exchange on the quark-level.
 In this paper we derive the QQ-interactions for the two-quark channels of the basic triplet i.e. U,D, and S quarks: (i) UU-, UD-, and DD-, (ii) US- and DS-, (iii) SS-channels.